TomSumner28/merchant-data/README.md

 Deploying `index.html` and `dashboard.html` to a service such as Vercel will give you a read-only preview of the interface without any back‑end.

-The repository includes a `vercel.json` file that rewrites `/` to `index.html` and `/dashboard` to `dashboard.html` so the static pages can be hosted on Vercel.
-Remove or change this file if you wish to run the Flask server instead.
+For a live deployment, the repository provides a `vercel.json` file that tells Vercel to run the Flask app with its Python runtime.
+When deployed this way the app automatically downloads the configured Google Sheet and serves the dashboard dynamically.
+If you only need the static demo remove or replace this file.

 The built-in Excel reader normalizes column headers by converting them to lowercase and replacing spaces with underscores.
 Ensure your sheet includes